prime-optimal/chatFGC/README.md

 - 📝 Rich markdown formatting with syntax highlighting
 - 🎯 Customizable system prompts for tailored AI behavior
 - 🔄 Real-time message updates and streaming responses
+- 📕 Trained on a LOT of Smash Bros. data.

 ### User Experience
 - 🎨 Modern UI with Tailwind CSS and Lucide icons